-At Catholic University, students choose from a broad variety of living options.
+At Catholic University, students choose from a variety of living options.
 In particular, first-year students:

-Don't forget to also select your fall semester dining plan.
-Dining plan selection is made in MyHousing & Dining by selecting the "Dining" drop-down tab at the top of the web page.
-New students are provided with two plan options that provide them with unlimited access to the main student dining facility, a meal exchange option to use at the Pryzbyla Food Court and Murphy's Grill, and dining dollars that students can use at Starbucks and Provision on Demand (POD) Market.
-You can review the All Access +5 and All Access +7 dining plans on the Dining Services website and select which plan is right for you.
+Dining plan selection is made in MyHousing & Dining by selecting the "Dining" section in the left-hand menu.
+New students are provided with two plan options that provide them with unlimited access to the main student dining facility, a meal exchange option to use at the Pryzbyla Food Court and Murphy's Grill, and dining dollars that students can use at Starbucks and The Pryz Market.
+You can review the available dining plans on the Dining Services website.